 - Strong focus on quality and timely delivery of work.

 - Well organized with good time management skills

-- Attention to detail, whilst maintaining a focus on the big picture.
+- Ability to see the big picture, whilst still maintaining a focus on detail and implementation

 How to apply: